 Privacy and Protection

-With all of the medical industry moving to electronic medical records (EMR) and tele-health as an option, both therapists and individuals seeking therapy need to be very aware of the technology they are using and any potential limitations it may have.
+With all of the medical industry moving to electronic medical records (EMR) and tele-health, both therapists and individuals seeking therapy need to be very aware of the technology they are using and any potential limitations it may have.
 Potential violations of privacy and confidentiality may happen.
 Both parties should do what they can to ensure that tele-health therapy does not introduce any security-related stressors to the relationship.

 Ready to give online counseling a try?